nhjschulz/pyTRLCConverter/template_usage.md

 - Change the author, email and description in `pyproject.toml`.
 - Updated the sections `[project.urls]` and `[projects.scripts]` in `pyproject.toml`.
 - Update the README file in root folder.
-- This are only the most important places where to update the template, use search and replace, to find all occurances of `templat_python`and replace it by you project name.
+- This are only the most important places where to update the template, use search and replace, to find all occurances of `template_python`and replace it by you project name.

 ## Usage with VS Code